 Luxembourg has aimed to increase investment in child allowances, made taxation more progressive, and increased parental leave to improve childcare in Luxembourg.

-Over half of the families living in Luxembourg use some type of childcare.
+Over half of the families living in the Grand Duchy use some type of childcare after having a baby in Luxembourg.
 More than a third use a daycare crèche for kids four years old or younger.
 Children here spend nearly 30 hours a week at some form of daycare.
 A smaller portion use the services of a nanny, au pair, or paid parental assistant.
 Learn more about the different options of daycare and childcare in Luxembourg, government benefits, and how to enroll your child.
 Here are the many options families living in Luxembourg have for providing the best child care.

 Crèches in Luxembourg: public and private

 Children ages four and under in Luxembourg can take part at a crèche, similar to a nursery school.
 Crèches are available to all Luxembourg residents and highly recommended by the Luxembourg Ministry of Education.
-Many parents see crèches as a prep course for pre- and primary school, teaching independence and self-confidence in games, social exercises, and activities.
+Many parents see crèches as a prep course for pre- and primary school (whether local or international), teaching independence and self-confidence in games, social exercises, and activities.
+Vaccinations are not a requirement but are strongly recommended.

 Luxembourgish is the language of public crèches.
 Crèches can be public with state-subsidies, or privately owned.
 Either way, they are equally regulated by the government via eligibility rules, education standards, and requirements.
 Before enrolling your child into a crèche, parents must live in Luxembourg; at least one parent needs to be employed or seeking employment.
 To enroll your child, consider applying as soon as you move to Luxembourg and claim residence.
 Once your child is in one, there is often a requirement to be present three or four days per week.